Exploring Pierogi: The Polish Dumplings

 But That's Not All

 Don't you feel empowered?
-You now know how to make pierogi, and have three simple filling recipes from which to choose.
+You now know how to make pierogi, and you have three simple filling recipes from which to choose.
 You can stuff these cute gems with whatever your little heart desires, or use your new-found skill to try one of these recipes:

-Pierogi with Kielbasa and Cabbage
+Pierogi With Kielbasa and Cabbage

 Mary Ellen uses a 1-pound package of frozen premade pierogi for this dish, but you can use your own homemade beauties.
 You'll need one dozen.
 Dumplings plus kielbasa and cabbage are a wonderful dish you can have ready for your hungry family in under 30 minutes.

 Ham and Cheese Pierogi

 KevinAndAmanda prepare a meal-in-a-dish in this simple recipe that utilizes one dozen frozen pierogi (or your homemade ones).
 Ham, broccoli, and cheese make it salty, creamy, and cheesy, and you can tell mom that you ate your vegetables too.

 Crack Chicken Pierogi Casserole